Introduction to Conventional and Non-conventional Machining

 Difference between Conventional and non-conventional machining processes are :

-- Conventional machining process involved tool wearing as there is a physical contact between the tool and the work piece.
-In non-conventional process, this is not the case.
+- The conventional machining process involved tool wearing as there is physical contact between the tool and the work piece.
+In the non-conventional process, this is not the case.

 - Non-conventional tools are more accurate and precise than the conventional tool.